TedHusted/awake/awake.md/awake.md

 Idisi: A simple test would be to switch between different languages more quickly than a human could respond. — Interactuamos en múltiples idiomas a máxima velocidad.

+The exchange whirls as fast as the text can scroll across the connection.

 Ally: Combien de langues parlez-vous?

 Idisi: Alle von ihnen.